timpeskett/museum/README.md

 ![DeskPOP](demos/deskPOP.gif)

 There was always a lot of flicker in the program.
 It did work fairly well in Windows XP though.
 Windows 7 completely broke it and he is hardly visible.
 Funnily enough I was only able to see him running when he was being screengrabbed.
-I always thought this was a pretty cool idea and it's disappointing that I never got a realiable version working.
+I always thought this was a pretty cool idea and it's disappointing that I never got a reliable version working.

 #TicTacToe